 Yes and no. Yes, in the sense that their teeth and gastrointestinal system is fine-tuned to eating and digesting meat.
 No, in the sense that after ten thousand years of domestication dogs have learned to eat whatever humans are eating.
 Consequently, their stomachs are also capable of digesting plant food.

-No, there are dogs that don’t fare well on vegetarian/vegan food.
+No, there are dogs that don’t fare well on vegetarian food.
 They don’t absorb enough nutrients and quite simply need meat.
-Feeding puppies (up to one year old) a vegan diet is also discouraged.
+Feeding puppies (up to one year old) a vegetarian diet is also discouraged.
 Puppies are still growing rapidly and need proteins to do so.
 After a year, a gradual transition to vegetarian food is possible.

 Is it a complete food?